seanreed1111/sql-recipes/recipes.md

 +----------------------+
 COUNT(DISTINCT) ignores NULL values.
 Should you wish to count NULL as one of the values in the set if it’s present, use one of the following expressions:
 COUNT(DISTINCT val) + IF(COUNT(IF(val IS NULL,1,NULL))=0,0,1) COUNT(DISTINCT val) + IF(SUM(ISNULL(val))=0,0,1) COUNT(DISTINCT val) + (SUM(ISNULL(val))!=0)
 DISTINCT queries often are useful in conjunction with aggregate functions to obtain a more complete characterization of your data.
-Suppose that you have a customer table that contains a state column indicating the state where customers are located.
+Suppose that you have a customer table that contains a state column indicating the state WHERE customers are located.
 Applying COUNT(*) to the customer table indicates how many customers you have, using  DISTINCT on the state values in the table tells you the number of states in which you have customers, and COUNT(DISTINCT) on the state values tells you how many states your customer base represents.
 When used with multiple columns, DISTINCT shows the different combinations of val- ues in the columns and COUNT(DISTINCT) counts the number of combinations.
 The following statements show the different sender/recipient pairs in the mail table and how many such pairs there are: mysql> SELECT DISTINCT srcuser, dstuser FROM mail
 -> ORDER BY srcuser, dstuser;